×

 Do you have anything more to add about local medical facilities in Ecuador?

 "There is a Basic Hospital with an Emergency Room in our town.
 More series cases are taken to Loja, 40 min away.
 The local hospital is public and offers free healthcare.
-There are several public and private hospitals in Loja, well equipped with quality of medical care," said one expat living in Vilcabamba.
+There are several public and private hospitals in Loja, well equipped with quality of medical care," mentioned one expat in Vilcabamba.

 View More Answers